Maldron Hotel Portlaoise unveils stunning refurbishment and new facilities

 The hotel has stunning facilities for kids, including the Crafty Kids Club, which opens during school holidays and is complimentary for children up to the age of 12.

-Activities at the Crafty Kids Club include colour and crafts, kids games, night movie, nights with popcorn.
+Activities at the Crafty Kids Club include colour and crafts, kids games and movie nights with popcorn.
 Parents can sit back and relax from 6.30pm-8pm each evening as Crafty Kids Club is fully supervised.
 Kids under four can take part too but will need to be supervised by an adult.
 Crafty Kids Easter camp is running from Saturday, April 4 to Saturday, April 18, inclusive.

 YOU CAN FIND OUT MORE ABOUT THE CRAFTY KIDS CLUB AT THE MALDRON HERE